uwhackweek/hackweeks-as-a-service/docs/client.md

 ## Scheduling and Time Commitment

-Planning for a hackweek generally begins 6 months in advance of a virtual event and 12-18 months in advance forin person events.
+Planning for a hackweek generally begins 6 months in advance of a virtual event and 12-18 months in advance for in-person events.